mit-han-lab/llm-awq/README.md

 ## News
 - [2024/05] 🏆 AWQ receives the **Best Paper Award** at **MLSys 2024**. 🎉
 - [2024/05] 🔥 The **VILA-1.5** model family which features **video understanding** is now supported in AWQ and TinyChat.
 Check out out online demo powered by TinyChat [here](https://vila.hanlab.ai).
 Example is [here](scripts/vila15_example.sh).
+- [2024/05] 🔥 [AMD](https://community.amd.com/t5/ai/reduce-memory-footprint-and-improve-performance-running-llms-on/ba-p/686157) adopts AWQ to improve LLM serving efficiency.
 - [2024/04] 🔥 We released AWQ and TinyChat support for The **Llama-3** model family!
 Check out our example [here](scripts/llama3_example.sh).
-- [2024/03] 🔥 AWQ has been widely adopted by the industry, such as [NVIDIA](https://github.com/NVIDIA/TensorRT-LLM/), [Google](https://console.cloud.google.com/vertex-ai/publishers/meta/model-garden/llama-2-quantized), [Amazon](https://aws.amazon.com/blogs/machine-learning/boost-inference-performance-for-llms-with-new-amazon-sagemaker-containers/), and [Intel](https://github.com/intel/neural-compressor)!
 - [2024/02] 🔥 AWQ has been accepted to **MLSys 2024**!
 - [2024/02] 🔥 We supported [VILA Vision Languague Models](https://arxiv.org/abs/2312.07533) in AWQ & TinyChat!
 Check our latest demos with multi-image inputs!
 - [2024/02] 🔥 We released new version of quantized GEMM/GEMV kernels in [**TinyChat**](tinychat), leading to **38 tokens/second** inference speed on NVIDIA Jetson Orin!
+- [2024/01] 🔥 AWQ has been integrated by [Google Vertex AI](https://console.cloud.google.com/vertex-ai/publishers/meta/model-garden/llama-2-quantized)!
+- [2023/11] 🔥 AWQ has been integrated by [Amazon Sagemaker Containers](https://aws.amazon.com/blogs/machine-learning/boost-inference-performance-for-llms-with-new-amazon-sagemaker-containers/)!
 - [2023/11] 🔥 We added AWQ support and pre-computed search results for CodeLlama, StarCoder, StableCode models.
 Checkout our model zoo [here](https://huggingface.co/datasets/mit-han-lab/awq-model-zoo)!
 - [2023/11] 🔥 AWQ is now integrated natively in Hugging Face transformers through `from_pretrained`.
 You can either load quantized models from the Hub or your own HF quantized models.
 - [2023/10] AWQ is integrated into NVIDIA [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/)
-- [2023/09] AWQ is integrated into [FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/awq.md), [vLLM](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/layers/quantization/awq.py), [HuggingFace TGI](https://github.com/huggingface/text-generation-inference/pull/1054), and [LMDeploy](https://github.com/InternLM/lmdeploy).
+- [2023/09] AWQ is integrated into [Intel Neural Compressor](https://github.com/intel/neural-compressor), [FastChat](https://github.com/lm-sys/FastChat/blob/main/docs/awq.md), [vLLM](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/layers/quantization/awq.py), [HuggingFace TGI](https://github.com/huggingface/text-generation-inference/pull/1054), and [LMDeploy](https://github.com/InternLM/lmdeploy).
 - [2023/09] ⚡ Check out our latest [**TinyChat**](tinychat), which is ~2x faster than the first release on Orin!
 - [2023/09] ⚡ Check out [**AutoAWQ**](https://github.com/casper-hansen/AutoAWQ), a third-party implementation to make AWQ easier to expand to new models, improve inference speed, and integrate into Huggingface.
 - [2023/07] 🔥 We released **TinyChat**, an efficient and lightweight chatbot interface based on AWQ.
 TinyChat enables efficient LLM inference on both cloud and edge GPUs.
 Llama-2-chat models are supported!
 Check out our implementation [here](tinychat).